-Peninsula Behavioral Health was founded in 1971 with a staff seven.
+Peninsula Behavioral Health was founded in 1971 with a staff of seven.
 Today we have 170 fulltime positions and provide care to over 3,000 individual residents from eastern Clallam County, including almost 900 children.
 Our mission is “to provide comprehensive behavioral health services to the residents of our community”; we continue to expand services, such as primary care and housing, to optimize our clients’ progress and enable them to live better lives.

 PBH has successfully navigated 5 decades of continuous growth.
 In the 1980s the day treatment center was started in a building purchased from the County, and a 19-bed home on the bluff of Port Angeles was bought to convert into an assisted living home for individuals with chronic and severe mental illness.
 The next decade brought with it an expansion to accommodate an office in Sequim as well as two residential homes in Port Angeles.

 In 2000 the main office was purchased, which was expanded from 14,000 to 26,000 square feet a few years later.
 In the last decade PBH has renovated another building on our campus; one part of the building created 6 crisis beds for our county, and the larger section was renovated to become the beautiful Youth Services Center.
 In 2020 PBH was awarded $4M by SAMHSA to expand into a Certified Community Behavioral Health Center.

 We are particularly concerned with advancing opportunities for our disadvantaged clients whose needs are more likely to go unmet due to social and economic barriers to care compounded by their behavioral health challenges.
 Clallam County is a rural, geographically isolated area with a notable history of generational poverty.
 We are the only agency on the Peninsula equipped to manage complex cases that require intensive services.